Sabirah42/Serverless_CICD/README.md

 Think about what could have been improved in this project:

 - Are there any drawbacks to putting both the CI and CD bits in one single `Jenkinsfile`?
 Can you find a way to put them in separate scripts but preserve the automatic deployment behaviour?
 - Is there another way in which you could have created the API Gateway and your Lambda function rather than manually through the AWS Console?
+How might you be able to automatically deploy changes to the Lambda function code?

 ### Monitoring and logging